-In our earlier tutorial, we learned to use regex with some basic concepts & we learned about meta-characters & learned to use those meta-chracters to create some easy but effective regex terms.
+In our earlier tutorial, we learned to use basic regex concepts & we learned about meta-characters & learned to use those meta-characters to create some easy but effective regex terms.
 We will move onto some advanced concepts of regex.

 In this tutorial, we will be learning about shorthand characters, word boundaries & anchors.
 Below mentioned is the list of these,

-These are actually shortcuts for most used range regex.
+These are actually shortcuts for the most used range regex.

-\s will match whitespaces i.e. a space, a tab or line break,
+\s will match whitespaces i.e. space, a tab or line break,

 \d will match digits i.e. 0-9, we can also use [0-9] instead